 If you have a garage, use it.
 It is the best way to protect your car.
-There are many benefits of covered parking, including protection from hail storms that can come with costly deductibles.
+You can protect it from hail storms that would otherwise cost you high deductibles.

 In the winter, parking in a garage keeps ice and snow off of your vehicle, getting you on the road quicker.
-Garage parking also keeps your vehicle out of direct sunlight, which over time, can fade the appearance of leather or other aspects of your interior.
+Parking in a garage keeps your vehicle safe from direct sunlight.
+If exposed over time it can fade some aspects of your car’s interior.

 Cover Your Vehicle

-If you don’t have the luxury of garage parking, a quality vehicle cover is the next best thing.
-There are plenty of products designed to protect your vehicle from rain and hail.
+If you don’t have a garage, there is no problem.
+You can purchase a vehicle cover.
+There are many in the market designed to protect your car from rain and hail.